Discover/OpenDota API

 Common use cases

-• Track a player's win rate on a specific hero by filtering get_player_win_loss with hero_id
+• Track a player's win rate on a specific hero over the last 30 days using get_player_win_loss with hero_id and date filters

-• Build a hero tier list using pro_pick, pro_win, and pro_ban fields from get_hero_stats
+• Build a hero tier list by ingesting pro_pick, pro_win, and pro_ban fields from get_hero_stats

-• Look up a player's current rank tier and leaderboard position from get_player
+• Display a player's rank medal and leaderboard position on a stats dashboard using rank_tier and leaderboard_rank from get_player

 Pricing & limitsSee full pricing →